 No sooner is Norman alone but that the madness returns, as Dr. Raymond predicted it might.
 But Norman can handle it now.
 After 22 years of analysis and effort, he has the tools.
 It's up to Norman to control his life and the creatures in it.

 Norman needs to be self-sufficient, so he goes to the nearby diner where his new job awaits.

 By closing, with Norman hearing Mary on the phone all day fighting with her boyfriend, he invites himself into her hectic life by offering to help her out.
+He's ultra sensitive to how abusive people can drive you mad.
 If she needs a place to stay, he owns a motel.

 Mary is a soft-headed emotional punching bag who apparently has a bottomless well of tolerance for her boyfriend's abuse.
 It's clear she can't talk to him for more than a few seconds without defending herself from his accusations.

 Working in a diner, Norman has to get used to using a knife again.
-Toomey drops by the deli, drunk and angered over being fired.
+Toomey drops by, drunk and angered over being fired.
 He decides to aggravate the weak Norman.
 Norman may have gone to the insane asylum for killing women, but Toomey feels he's a big enough man to handle anything the frail Norman can dish out.
 He starts by sexually harrassing Mary.

 Things do not go well.